List of cities in China by population: Definition and classification

 According to the administrative divisions of China, there are three major levels of cities, namely direct-administered municipalities (直辖市), prefecture-level cities (地级市), and county-level cities (县级市).
 Not included in this administrative classification list are the special administrative regions (特别行政区) of Hong Kong and Macau as well as the cities controlled by the Republic of China.
 Prefecture-level cities nearly always contain multiple counties (县), county-level cities, and other such sub-divisions.

 Municipalities and prefecture-level cities are not each a 'city' in the strictest sense of the term, but are instead an administrative unit typically comprising both the urban core (a city in the strict sense) and surrounding rural or less-urbanized areas.
 The term "市区" (shì qū; "urban area") is used to distinguish a city's actual urban center from its administratively defined boundaries.
 However, even this term often encompasses large suburban regions, often greater than 1000 sqmi, or sometimes only the urban core, whereas the agglomeration overtakes the city limits.
 Thus, the "urban core" would be roughly comparable to the American term "city limit", and the "shì qū", or "urban area", would be roughly comparable to a city's "metropolitan area."
 The municipality is a political designation defining regions under control of a municipal government, which has no comparable designation in America.

-While in 2013 Chongqing had the largest population total of any special municipality, 28 million, only 4.5 million of the people were in the actual Chongqing urban area, with the remainder of the population in suburban and rural areas.
+While in 2013, Chongqing had the largest population total of any special municipality, 28 million, only 4.5 million of the people were in the actual Chongqing urban area, with the rest of the population in suburban and rural areas.